Find out what it takes to be a police officer.

 - A generous occupational sick pay scheme which provides a top up to statutory sick pay payments for up to 12 months.

-- Wellbeing support and advice, for professional and personal matters including an employee assistance programme, physiotherapy and an in-house occupational health service.
+- Wellbeing support and advice, for professional and personal matters including:

 - A range of public sector discounts from insurance to holidays and access to student discounts and other benefits during the duration of your study.